RalphBacon/186-Measuring-Current-with-an-Arduino/README.md

-# 186 Measuring Current with an Arduino
+# Video #186 Measuring Current with an Arduino
 Measuring current is both easy and very accurate using a current sensing module and an Arduino.
 PCBWay $5 for 10 pieces https://www.pcbway.com
 PCB Prototyping the easy way - see my video #129 for Hands-On details.